-Since 2002, skipjack (25244t in 2008), which is nearly all taken by purse seine, has comprised the greatest part of the New Zealand catch of all tuna species, both within and beyond New Zealand fisheries waters.
-Outside New Zealand fisheries waters, yellowfin (2897t) makes up most of the balance.
-Yellowfin are rarely part of the purse seine catch within New Zealand fisheries waters due to the domestic purse-seine fishery focussing on free schools of skipjack.
-The second most important component of New Zealand's domestic fisheries is albacore (3739t) which are taken mostly by troll gear, but are also landed as target and bycatch in the longline fishery.
-Despite the fact that the domestic longline fleet targets both bigeye and southern bluefin tuna and more recently swordfish, the greatest part of the catch consists of albacore.
-Over 150t of striped marlin are caught annually by the recreational fleet, with well over half the fish tagged and released.
-Most highly migratory species caught in New Zealand waters are exported and the destination of exports varies depending on the species.
+Since 2002, skipjack (26676t in 2009), which is nearly all taken by purse seine, has comprised the greatest part of the New Zealand catch of all tuna species, both within and beyond New Zealand fisheries waters.
+Outside New Zealand fisheries waters, yellowfin (1264t) makes up most of the balance.
+Yellowfin are rarely part of the purse seine catch within New Zealand fisheries waters because the domestic purse-seine fishery targets only on free schools of skipjack.
+The second most important component of New Zealand's domestic fisheries is albacore (1115t) which are taken mostly by troll gear, but are also landed as target and bycatch in the longline fishery.
+The domestic longline fleet targets both bigeye and southern bluefin tuna and more recently swordfish, but the greatest part of the catch consists of albacore.
+Almost 180t of striped marlin are caught annually by the recreational fleet, with well over half the fish tagged and released.
+Most highly migratory species caught in New Zealand waters are exported; the destination of exports varies depending on the species.

-New Zealand has four Class-6 purse seiners and a number of smaller vessels fishing offshore in the EEZs of Pacific Island States and in high seas areas of the equatorial western and central Pacific Ocean (WCPO).
-These vessels have also fished domestically along with six smaller capacity domestic-based purse seiners.
-The number of purse-seiners has declined from 11 vessels in 2005 to 10 vessels in 2008.
-The New Zealand longline tuna fleet consists of domestically owned and operated vessels (mostly between 15 to 25 m in length).
-The number of longline vessels operating in New Zealand has declined from 151 vessels in 2002 to 35 in 2008.
+New Zealand has four Class-6 purse seiners fishing offshore in the EEZs of Pacific Island States and in high seas areas of the equatorial western and central Pacific Ocean (WCPO).
+These vessels have also fished domestically from time to time along with six smaller capacity domestic-based purse seiners.
+The number of purse-seiners has been relatively stable at between 10 and 13 vessels since 2005.
+The New Zealand longline tuna fleet consists of domestically owned and operated vessels (mostly between 15 to 25 m in length) and a limited number of foreign owned vessels that operate under charter.
+The number of longline vessels operating in New Zealand has declined from 151 vessels in 2002 to 40 in 2009.

-Blue shark is the most common non-tuna bycatch species in the longline fishery followed by Ray's Bream.
+Blue shark is the most common non-tuna bycatch species in the longline fishery followed by Lancetfish and Ray's Bream.
 Recent reductions in longline effort have resulted in reductions in catches of the major bycatch species.

-New Zealand longline vessels fishing south of 30°S are required to use tori lines to reduce catches of seabirds during the setting process.
-In addition, longline vessels fishing for tuna or swordfish in New Zealand fishery waters may only set their lines at night unless using line weighting.
+Longline vessels fishing for tuna or swordfish in New Zealand fishery waters are required to use tori lines, and may only set their lines at night unless using approved line weighting.
+New Zealand longline vessels fishing on the high seas south of 30°S must use two mitigation measures as specified in CMM 2007-04.
 New Zealand longline vessels have been provided with turtle dehooking and mitigation equipment.
 As the purse seine fishery in New Zealand fishery waters is based on free schools of skipjack, bycatch is minimal (e.g. 1% by mass).
-No interactions with non-fish bycatch (e.g. seabirds, turtles, and marine mammals) were observed in the purse seine fishery.
+No interactions with non-fish bycatch (e.g. seabirds, turtles, and marine mammals) have been observed in the purse seine fishery.

 New Zealand has an Observer Programme and two active domestic port sampling programmes.
-In 2008 18.2% of the longline effort (hooks) was observed, and almost 28% of the New Zealand purse seine sets were observed.
+In 2009, 26% of the longline effort (hooks) was observed, and almost 35% of the New Zealand purse seine sets were observed, in addition six troll trips were observed.
 A considerable amount of research is directed at tunas, tuna-like and bycatch species in New Zealand.
 Fishers and fish receivers are required to furnish returns (monthly reports) to the Ministry of Fisheries.
 New Zealand has four data collection systems in place to collect catch and effort data.
 New Zealand also has a system for collecting information on non-fish bycatch from fishers.